tdwg/website/_posts/2023-09-07-humboldt-extension-public-review.md

 Please refer to the documentation we have provided on the [review process and the maintenance of the Darwin Core standard](https://github.com/tdwg/dwc/wiki/Darwin-Core-Maintenance-Frequently-Asked-Questions).

-The relevant issues for commentary on terms are listed in the following milestone: https://github.com/tdwg/hc/milestone/1.
-Any other comments not related to the individual terms can be added by creating a [new issue](https://github.com/tdwg/hc/issues/new?milestone=Public+Review+Humboldt+Extension+Task+Group+proposals).
+The relevant issues for commentary on terms are listed in the following milestone: [https://github.com/tdwg/hc/milestone/1](https://github.com/tdwg/hc/milestone/1).
+The best entry point into the Humboldt Extension Vocabulary Enhancement and accompanying documentation, some of which forms part of the standard, is its [landing page](https://tdwg.github.io/hc/).
+Any comments not related to the individual terms can be added by creating a [new issue](https://github.com/tdwg/hc/issues/new?milestone=Public+Review+Humboldt+Extension+Task+Group+proposals).

 Your comments are welcome and important for the evolution of the Darwin Core standard and its extensions.